Ted's Bridge World Play Problems

 *

-Opening lead: CK.
-South follows suit.
+Opening lead: K. South follows suit.

-West to make 4H.
+West to make 4.

-What a simple hand this was!
-Yet somewhere in Bridgeland today, a player will go set needlessly in a situation such as this.
+Somewhere in Bridgeland today, a player will go set needlessly in a situation such as this.

 Go Back